Learning Resources

 Next, explore this StoryMap about the building of the Transcontinental Railroad from the National Museum of American History.

-Turn and talk to an elbow partner, or if working remotely, use the chatbox or another collaboration strategy such as a Jamboard, as recommended by your teacher.
+Turn and talk to an elbow partner, or if working remotely, use the chatbox or another collaboration tool such as Google Docs or Google Slides, as recommended by your teacher.

 • What similarities did you notice while reading the accounts of the Bear Creek Massacre, or the building and completion of the Transcontinental Railroad?